 - For the remaining useful life of existing unit: Baseline is the existing equipment of the same fuel type as the installed equipment.
 If unknown, use the code in force when the equipment was new.
 If the equipment vintage is unknown, look up the 2013 minimum efficiency from Appendix E. - For the duration of the measure life after the RUL of the existing equipment: Baseline is a minimally code complient unit as required by IECC 2021.

-Furnace or boiler with an efficiency higher than code or standard practice.
+Furnace or boiler with an efficiency that meets or exceeds program requireme.

-$$\Delta kWh = N/A^{32}$$
+$$\Delta kWh = N/A^{34}$$